Dallas Stars: 2005–2008: Return from lockout, 2008 Western Conference finals run

-Transition seasons (2008–2011)
+2008–2011: Team difficulties and transition seasons

 The 2008–09 season saw the early loss for the season of captain Brenden Morrow to an ACL tear.
 Off-season free agent acquisition Sean Avery caused a media uproar over comments he made to a Canadian reporter about ex-girlfriend Elisha Cuthbert and her relationship with Calgary Flames' defenseman Dion Phaneuf before a game in Calgary.
 The incident forced the team to suspend Avery for the season; he was later waived by the Stars.
 That incident, plus injuries to key players Brad Richards and Sergei Zubov, caused the Stars to tailspin to a 12th-place finish and the first missed playoffs for Dallas since 2002.

 In the wake of the season, the Stars hired a new general manager, former player and alternate captain Joe Nieuwendyk.
 Hull and Jackson remained with the Stars, but were reassigned to new roles within the organization.
 Less than a week after he was hired, Nieuwendyk fired six-season head coach Dave Tippett on June 10, 2009, and hired Marc Crawford the next day as his replacement.
 Other off-season moves included the addition of Charlie Huddy as assistant coach in charge of defense and the promotions of Stu Barnes and Andy Moog to assistant coaches.
 The Stars' 2009–10 season was similar to the previous one.
 Inconsistent play and defensive struggles plagued the team throughout the season, as they failed to adjust to Marc Crawford's new offensively-minded system, and owner Tom Hicks' financial troubles prevented the team from spending more than $45 million on payroll, over $11 million beneath the league salary cap.
-The Stars failed to win more than three games in a row all season, finished in last in the Pacific Division and repeated their 12th place conference finish from the year before with a record of 37–31–14 for 88 points.
+The Stars failed to win more than three games in a row all season, finished in last in the Pacific Division and repeated their 12th place conference finish from the year before with a record of 37–31–14 for 88 points, seven points back from the last playoff spot.
 This was the first time that they would miss the playoffs two seasons in a row since the Stars moved to Texas.
-In the off-season, long-time goaltender Marty Turco was let go in favor of Kari Lehtonen to become the team's number one goaltender for the future.
-In the Star's last game of the season, away against the Minnesota Wild, Mike Modano was named the game's first star and skated around the rink after the game wearing his North Stars uniform, receiving a rousing ovation.